-- 1. Risks associated with the MRF arrangement - Quota restrictions: The Mainland-Hong Kong Mutual Recognition of Funds (MRF) scheme is subject to an overall quota restriction.
-Subscription of units in the Fund may be suspended at any time if such quota is used up. - Failure to meet eligibility requirements: If the Fund ceases to meet any of the eligibility requirements under the MRF, it may not be allowed to accept new subscriptions.
-In the worst scenario, the SFC may even withdraw its authorization for the Fund to be publicly offered in Hong Kong for breach of eligibility requirements.
+- 1. Risks associated with the MRF arrangement - Quota restrictions: The MRF scheme is subject to an overall quota restriction.
+Subscription of units in a Recognised Mainland Fund may be suspended at any time if such quota is used up. - Failure to meet eligibility requirements: If the Fund ceases to meet any of the eligibility requirements under the MRF, it may not be allowed to accept new subscriptions.
+In the worst-case scenario, the SFC may withdraw its authorization for the Fund to be publicly offered in Hong Kong for breach(es) of eligibility requirements.
 There is no assurance that the Fund can satisfy these requirements on a continuous basis. - Mainland tax risk: Currently, certain tax concessions and exemptions are available to the Fund and/or its investors under the MRF regime.
 There is no assurance that such concessions and exemptions or Mainland tax laws and regulations will not change.
-Any change to the existing concessions and exemptions as well as the relevant laws and regulations may adversely affect the Fund and/or its investors and they may suffer substantial losses as a result. - Different market practices: Market practices in the Mainland and Hong Kong may be different.
+Any change to existing concessions and exemptions as well as relevant laws and regulations may adversely affect the Fund and/or its investors, who may suffer substantial losses as a result. - Different market practices: Market practices in the Mainland and Hong Kong may be different.
 In addition, operational arrangements of the Fund and other public funds offered in Hong Kong may be different in certain ways.
-For example, subscriptions or redemption of units of the Fund may only be processed on a day when both Mainland and Hong Kong markets are open, or it may have different cut-off times or dealing day arrangements versus other SFC-authorized funds.
-Investors should ensure that they understand these differences and their implications. - Different fund classification [applicable to enhanced index funds]: The fund classification and names used by Recognised Mainland Funds (including the Fund) may be different from those that are customarily used in Hong Kong.
+For example, subscriptions or redemptions of units of the Fund may only be processed on a day when both the Mainland and Hong Kong markets are open, or the Fund may have different cut-off times or dealing day arrangements versus other SFC-authorized funds.
+Investors should ensure that they understand these differences and their implications. - Different fund classifications [applicable to enhanced index funds]: The fund classifications and names used by Recognised Mainland Funds (including the Fund) may be different from those that are customarily used in Hong Kong.
 The Fund is an "enhanced index fund" in the Mainland.
-An "enhanced index fund" aims to outperform its designated benchmark by investing a portion of its assets in securities that closely match the performance of an index and actively managing the remaining portion.
-The Fund is different from a typical SFC-authorized passively managed index tracking fund in Hong Kong and should be regarded as actively managed/general equity fund in Hong Kong.
+An "enhanced index fund" aims to outperform its designated benchmark by investing a portion of its assets in securities that closely match the performance of an index and by actively managing the remaining portion.
+The Fund is different from a typical SFC-authorized passively managed index tracking fund in Hong Kong and should be regarded as an actively managed/general equity fund in Hong Kong.
 Investors should read the offering documents to understand the investment strategy deployed by the Fund.

-2. Investment risk
+2. Investment risks

 • The Fund is an investment fund.
-There is no guarantee of the repayment of principal or payment of dividend or distribution.
-Further, there is no guarantee that the Fund will be able to achieve its investment objectives and there is no assurance that the stated strategies can be successfully implemented.
+There is no guarantee on the repayment of principal or payment of dividends or distribution.
+Further, there is no guarantee that the Fund will be able to achieve its investment objectives, or that the stated strategies can be successfully implemented.

-3. Concentration risk / Mainland market risk
+3. Concentration risks / Mainland market risks

-The Fund invests primarily in securities related to the Mainland market and may be subject to additional concentration risk.
+The Fund invests primarily in securities related to the Mainland market and may be subject to additional concentration risks.
 Investing in the Mainland market may give rise to different risks including political, policy, tax, economic, foreign exchange, legal, regulatory and liquidity risks.